Selective Program Admission Frequently Asked Questions

 Dental Hygiene, Nursing Technology, and Radiologic Technology clinical programs begin in fall semester only.
 The Veterinary Technology clinical program begins in summer semester only.

 Yes, applicants must apply and be a confirmed University of Cincinnati student before they are eligible to submit an application.
 An admissions confirmation to the University of Cincinnati does not mean you are admitted into the clinical program.
 You must also submit an application for selective admission.
 Current UC Clermont and UC Uptown students do not need to submit a change of college form in order to apply to clinical programs.

 Depending on the requirement, you may have to retake an older course; please meet with your academic advisor to discuss degree requirements and to determine what, if any, course(s) will need to be retaken.

 Some applicants may receive notification in mid May.
-All applicants will be notified by May 31.
+All applicants will be notified by mid-June.

 High School & Transfer Students

-We recommend that you apply by January 1st to ensure that there will be enough time to process your admissions application, take placement test (if needed), and submit your materials for the selective admissions application.
+We recommend that you apply by January 1 to ensure that there will be enough time to process your admissions application, take placement tests (if needed), and submit your materials for the selective admissions application.

 Not Being Selected

 This is a selective admission process, so meeting minimum admission requirements does not guarantee a spot in the clinical program.
-Applicants that do not meet minimum requirements, performed poorly on the Nursing Admission Test, or have academic credentials that are not as strong as others in pool of applicant may not be admitted into the program(s).
+Applicants that do not meet minimum requirements, performed poorly on the Nursing Admission Test, have less competitive essays, or have academic credentials that are not as strong as others in the pool of applicants may not be admitted into the program(s).

-No, many applicants fall into this category.
+Many applicants fall into this category and it does not affect them.
 You will be evaluated at the end of the spring semester.
 Many students are admitted with courses in progress in spring each year.